Haverford Fords: Fencing

 The fencing team has competed since the early 1930s and is a member of both the Middle Atlantic Collegiate Fencing Association (MACFA) and the National Intercollegiate Women's Fencing Association (NIWFA).
 Recently retired coach, David Littell, fenced in the 1988 Olympics in Seoul, South Korea.
 In 2007, the Haverford fencing team fenced an undefeated MACFA season (a school record, since repeated in 2010) and won its third championship.
 Other championships were won in 1983 and 2004.
 The current Haverford coach is Chris Spencer, formerly head coach of Mount Holyoke College.
 Under Spencer the Haverford team has become a top Division III program, defeating Division I teams such as New York University and UNC.
 Haverford won three consecutive MACFA championships in 2010-2012.

 Football

-Haverford used to have a football team, starting in 1879.
+Haverford had a football team which competed between 1879 and 1972, when it was disbanded due to low player participation from students.
 The team was rivals with Swarthmore.

 Lacrosse

 The Haverford men's lacrosse team has fallen from its national power status.
 After defeating Gettysburg College in 2009 and 2010, qualifying for the 2008, 2009 and 2010 NCAA tournaments, advancing to the 2010 NCAA tournament quarterfinals (where it took Salisbury University into overtime) and registering other high profile wins, the team has in recent years struggled.
 The current head coach is Nick Taylor who has been at the helm for three seasons.
 Former head coach Brendan Dawson is now the head coach of the Haverford School.
 Former head coach Colin Bathory is an alumnus of the College.
 Former head coach Mike Murphy is now the head coach of the Penn Quakers men's lacrosse.